Thank you, Chairperson.

 I have the honour to speak on behalf of the European Union and its Member States.

-The Candidate Countries Turkey, the Republic of North Macedonia[*], Montenegro[*], Serbia[*] and Albania[*], as well as Georgia align themselves with this statement.
+The Candidate Countries the Republic of North Macedonia[*], Montenegro[*] and Albania[*] as well as well as the EFTA country Norway, member of the European Economic Area align themselves with this statement.

 Thank you, Chair.